World Championship snooker: 'That was terrible' – Joe Perry latest Crucible hopeful to suffer shock exit in qualifiers

 Those aspirations were ended in a 6-3 defeat to 20-year-old Page in qualifying on Monday night.
 'The Gentleman' led 3-2, but lost the final four frames to the world No. 90, who contributed breaks of 72 and 67 in victory.

 "Well that was terrible," said Perry.
 "Shame to end what’s been a memorable season with such a poor performance.
-Still can’t believe how bad I played."
+Still can’t believe how bad I played.
+My worst performance of the season."

-Perry was edged out 17-15 to Ali Carter in the 2008 semi-finals, but has not qualified for the final stages since 2019.
+Perry was edged out 17-15 by Ali Carter in the 2008 semi-finals, but has not qualified for the final stages since 2019.
 The wait goes on.

 He is safely inside the world's top 30 this season, but that will provide small consolation as Page progresses to a duel with David Grace on Wednesday for a Crucible spot.